 Rebecca Wise began dancing with Steeple Arts at age 4, and after graduation from Mountain Brook High School, continued her dance education at Birmingham Southern College.
 She spent a summer dancing with New York Cityʼs “Broadway Dance Center” studying Ballet, Jazz, Tap, Modern, and Musical Theater styles of dance.
 Rebecca has choreographed for and performed in many local theater productions around Birmingham.
 In addition, she has also done choreography for local dance teams and cheerleading squads.
 Rebecca has been teaching and sharing her love of the art of dance at Steeple Arts since 2001.
 She teaches Ballet, Jazz and Total Dance Team Prep when at Steeple Arts.
 She is currently on leave raising her children, but is still a valuable member of our faculty as a substitute teacher and comes to help out with Recitals and other special events.

 Tricia Brice began her dance training at Steeple Arts at age 2.
 After graduating John Carroll Catholic High school in 2007, she received a BS in Exercise Science from Samford University in 2011 and an MAE in Physical Education from UAB in 2015.
 Throughout college, Tricia was an assistant for ballet, tap, hip hop, and jazz classes.
 After college, she was given the opportunity to teach her own hip hop classes for the studio.
-Aside from Steeple Arts, Tricia works for TherapySouth in multiple capacities, from strength coach to office assistant, and is the program director at Camp Winnataska during the summer.
+Aside from Steeple Arts, Tricia works for Advent Episcopal Day School as a Physical Education Teacher, and is the program director at Camp Winnataska during the summer.
 She loves staying active, especially through outdoor pursuits such as rock climbing and backpacking.
 She has always enjoyed working with children and has greatly appreciated Steeple Arts for affording her that opportunity.

 Mary Haley Byrne began dancing at Steeple Arts at the age of 3 and continued dancing there for 15 years.
 She enjoyed many types of dance, however Ballet and Pointe were always her favorite.
 During high school Mary Haley was an assistant teacher at Steeple Arts for classes of all ages.
 After graduating from Mountain Brook High School, she attended Auburn University where she majored in Early Childhood Education.
 While at Auburn she participated in her sorority’s annual Greek Sing dance every year.
 In May 2012 Mary Haley graduated from Auburn and returned to Birmingham to teach second grade at Saint Aloysius Catholic School.
 Mary Haley was also eager to return to Steeple Arts.
 She teaches younger students in Ballet/Jazz classes as well as assisting in classes including Senior Advanced Ballet, Pointe, Jazz and Combination Classes.